corstijank/mekstrike/README.md

 - Java
 - Actor
   - Move here
-  - Fire here
+  - Fire there
-  - handle IncomingFire
-  - etc
+  - Handle IncomingFire?
   - knows which map its on, and its location

+### AI-Agent
+- Python
+- Reacts to events in the game to move AI units, declare AI shots, etc

 ### fireControlSystem

-- Python for shits and giggles?
+- C#
   - will translate *shots* to *incoming fire*, given RNG and all kinds of considerations;
-  - Client -> Unit(fire) -> FireControlSystem(verifyShot) -> target(processIncoming)
+  - CLIENT -> source unit(fire) -> FireControlSystem(verifyShot) -> target unit(processIncoming)

 ### API Gateway